 If nobody will help you . . . or if somebody tries to help, and your fellow party members interfere so the two of you still cannot win . . . you must Run Away.
 You don't get any levels or treasure.
-You don't even get to Loot The Room.
-And you don't always escape unharmed . . .

 Example of Combat, With Numbers and Everything